 - Obesity is an independent risk factor for insulin resistance in adults and children.

-- Polycystic ovarian syndrome (PCOS) in adolescents often results in hyperinsulinemia, which directly causes insulin resistance and the associated negative metabolic impacts.
+- Polycystic ovarian syndrome (PCOS) in adolescents often results in hyperinsulinemia, which may contribute to insulin resistance and the associated negative metabolic impacts.

 - A family history of diabetes is associated with higher rates of insulin resistance in children.